l00sy4/l00sy4.github.io/_posts/2023-12-15-ROPEmporium part1.md

 Finally, to create the exploit we will need to send:

 - 40 bytes of filler in order to break the stack
-- the address of the aforemention ROP gadget
+- the address of the aforementioned ROP gadget
-- the address of the `ret2win` function, which we want to be called so we can get the flag
+- the address of the `ret2win` function, which we want to call as to get the flag

 For that we can use the pwntools library.